kiwi0fruit/jats/README.md

 ## 4. Socionics reference types names vs. MBTI types names

-In my translation of Socionics types names to English 3 letter code shows the position on 3 axes I/E, S/N, F/T. And then Gulenko's temperament using I/E and +R/−R (that is equivalent to J/P).
+In my translation of Socionics types names to English 3 letter code shows the position on 3 axes I/E, S/N, F/T. And then Gulenko's temperament using I/E and R/M (that is equivalent to J/P).
 Axes can be measured by MBTI or Big Five tests (where MBTI J/P axis measures roughly the same as big Five conscientiousness).
 MBTI does not have counterpart types for introverts.
-For example the closest counterpart for INT<sub>+ir</sub> is INTx that is one of two types INTJ/INTP (or their mixture).
+For example the closest counterpart for INTR is INTx that is one of two types INTJ/INTP (or their mixture).

 ### 4.1 Gulenko's Temperaments translated